Frequently Asked Questions

 *Source: The Trichordist.

-Why is ‘no-strings-attached’ funding so important?
+Why is unrestricted funding so important?

 With a commission, a composer may be asked to write for particular instruments or a fixed duration, and deliver by a specific date.
-With an unrestricted no-strings-attached income stream, composers have more artistic freedom and, crucially, more time to create new work.
+With an unrestricted income stream, composers have more artistic freedom and, crucially, more time to create new work.

 How is Music Patron different from other platforms which support creators?